gracenolan/Notes/interview-study-notes-for-security-engineering.md

 	- When to stop an attack.
 	- Understand risk of alerting attacker.
 	- Ways an attacker may clean up / hide their attack.
+	- When / how to inform upper management (manage expectations).
+	- Metrics to assign Priorities (e.g. what needs to happen until you increase the prio for a case)
+    - Use playbooks if available

 - Important things to know and understand
 	- Type of alerts, how these are triggered.